-The District also convenes a District Equal Employment Opportunity Advisory Council (DEEOAC), which advises District administration on the development and implementation of effective districtwide equal employment, staff diversity and disability access programs.
-DEEOAC is comprised of faculty, staff, and management from all colleges in the district, as well as District administrators.
-Chief among DEEOAC's duties is the compilation of the annual District diversity report, which informs districtwide employment guides, the Equal Employment Opportunity Plan in particular.
-Each fiscal year, the Governing Board receives a complete report of the work done by the DEEOAC, which includes demographic comparisons and employment trends.
+The District also convenes a District Equal Employment Opportunity Advisory Council (DEEOAC), which advises District administration on the development and implementation of effective district-wide equal employment, staff diversity, and disability access programs.
+DEEOAC is comprised of faculty, classified professionals, and management from all colleges in the district, as well as District administrators.
+Chief among DEEOAC's duties is the compilation of the annual District diversity report, which informs district-wide employment guides, the Equal Employment Opportunity Plan in particular.
+Each fiscal year, the Governing Board receives a complete report on DEEOAC's work, which includes demographic comparisons and employment trends.
+(III.A.12-3, III.A.1-2)

-Adjacent to DEEOAC, District Human Resources requires diversity training for all employees who participate in any phase of the selection hiring process for administrative, classified, confidential, management, or supervisory recruitments.
-This training covers roles, responsibilities, and requirements of selection committees while also providing information regarding relevant laws and regulations, including Federal and State Anti-Discrimination Laws, such as Title V, Title VII, Fair Employment and Housing Act, Title IX, American with Disabilities Act, Age Discrimination in Employment Act, and Proposition 209.
+In line with the work of DEEOAC, District Human Resources requires diversity training for all employees who participate in any phase of the selection hiring process for administrative, classified, confidential, management, or supervisory recruitments.
+This training covers roles, responsibilities, and requirements of selection committees, while also providing information regarding relevant laws and regulations, including Federal and State Anti-Discrimination Laws, such as Title V, Title VII, Fair Employment and Housing Act, Title IX, American with